dem0ns/improper/laravel/5_debug/README.md

 docker-compose up -d
 ```

-Visit `http://your-ip:8000` and you'll see the default page of ThinkPHP.
+Visit `http://your-ip:8000` and you'll see the default page of Laravel.

 ## POC